Mdsadiq03/Food-Delivery-App/README.md

 Technical Highlights:
 - **Flutter**: Leveraged Flutter's powerful UI toolkit to create a responsive & visually appealing interface.
-- **Bloc Pattern**: Used Bloc for state management to ensure clean and maintainable code.
+- **Bloc Pattern**: Used Bloc for state management to ensure clean & maintainable code.
 - **RxDart**: Integrated RxDart for handling reactive programming, making the app more efficient.
 - **StreamBuilder**: Utilized StreamBuilder to reactively update the UI based on data changes.